A Conformation-Centric Generative Foundation Model for Linear Polymer Modeling and Design: Methods

 \subsection{Finetuning PolyConFM for Downstream Tasks}

 After conformation-centric generative pretraining, PolyConFM not only captures complex dependencies among repeating units for global structure modeling but also simultaneously unlocks its conformation generation capability for diverse downstream tasks.
-Here, we further finetune it for two core downstream tasks, namely polymer property prediction and polymer design, which together encompass the principal use cases in polymer science.
-In particular, as illustrated in Figure~\ref{fig: overview}a, PolyConFM employs polymer conformation generated by itself as input to provide global structural information for downstream tasks, while the polymer modeling module can also assist the polymer design module via virtual screening to prioritize suitable candidates for wet-lab validation, thereby positioning PolyConFM as a unified backbone that seamlessly bridges structure, property, and design.
+Here, we further finetune it for two core downstream tasks: polymer property prediction and polymer design, which together encompass the principal use cases in polymer science.
+In particular, as illustrated in Figure~\ref{fig: overview}a, PolyConFM employs polymer conformation generated by itself as input to provide global structural information for downstream tasks, while the polymer modeling module can also assist the polymer design module via virtual screening to prioritize suitable candidates for wet-lab validation, thereby \rre{positioning PolyConFM as a powerful backbone that seamlessly bridges structure, property, and design of linear polymers}.

-Therefore, in this subsection, we will first introduce how to leverage the pretrained PolyConFM to generate polymer conformations, which serve as input for downstream tasks, before moving on to its finetuning for downstream property prediction and design.
+Therefore, in this subsection, we will first illustrate how to leverage the pretrained PolyConFM to generate polymer conformations, which serve as input for downstream tasks, before moving on to its finetuning for downstream property prediction and design tasks.

 \textbf{Polymer Conformation Generation.} As analyzed in Section~\ref{sec: pretraining}, conformation-centric generative pretraining has enabled PolyConFM to learn a generative model $p(\mathcal{C}|\mathcal{G})$, which models the empirical distribution of polymer conformation $\mathcal{C}$ conditioned on the corresponding polymer graph $\mathcal{G}$.
-Here, as illustrated in Figure~\ref{fig: overview}d, we can directly run inference with the pretrained PolyConFM to generate repeating-unit conformations $\{\widehat{\bm{C}}_{i}^{u}\}_{i=1}^{N_u}$ and then generate their rotation transformations $\{\widehat{\bm R}_{i}\}_{i=1}^{N_u}$.
-In this context, we only need to assemble the generated repeating-unit conformations into the complete polymer conformation and then add it to the input to derive polymer embedding for downstream tasks.
+As illustrated in Figure~\ref{fig: overview}d, \rre{for the new input data (i.e., the corresponding 1D polymer SMILES and 2D polymer graph of one new linear polymer), we can directly run inference with the pretrained PolyConFM to generate repeating-unit conformations $\{\widehat{\bm{C}}_{i}^{u}\}_{i=1}^{N_u}$ and then generate their rotation transformations $\{\widehat{\bm R}_{i}\}_{i=1}^{N_u}$.} In this context, we only need to assemble these generated repeating-unit conformations into the complete polymer conformation and then add it to the input to derive polymer embedding for downstream tasks. \re{Notably, this architectural dependency indicates that the conformation generation capability of PolyConFM is exclusively unlocked by its pretraining process.
+Without pretraining, PolyConFM would have no generation capabilities, rendering it fundamentally unable to provide the required inputs for various downstream tasks.
+Therefore, pretraining is not merely an optional performance booster, but the fundamental prerequisite that drives the entire PolyConFM pipeline.}

 In particular, as mentioned in Section~\ref{sec: rep}, the orientation transformation is relative to the standard coordinate system, meaning that the generated rotation transformations $\{\widehat{\bm R}_{i}\}_{i=1}^{N_u}$ are also relative to the standard coordinate system.
 Therefore, we first transform each generated repeating-unit conformation $\widehat{\bm{C}}_{i}^{u}$ back to the standard coordinate system, i.e.,